What Is a Visual Schedule?

 Positivity Visual Schedules should be used routinely and consistently throughout the day at each transition.
 Once a student can follow a schedule, then you should teach the student systematically how to cope with changes in their schedule.

-If there is a temporary change to the schedule one day, such as an assembly, the teacher should review this change with the student at the beginning of the day before the new event/activity shows up on their Positivity Visual Schedule.
+If there is a temporary change to the schedule one day, such as an assembly, the service provider should review this change with the student at the beginning of the day before the new event/activity shows up on their Positivity Visual Schedule.
 In an ideal world, we would be able to prepare our students for every change; however, sometimes we know things will come up that may change a schedule at a moment’s notice.

 Before these real-time changes occur, you should train the students by using a “Schedule Change” card.
 These cards can be created in SymbolStix PRIME and printed to indicate a change in routine.
 A Social Narrative about changes in the schedule may also be helpful.
 See the Social Narrative Guide for more information.